MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Script_Blocks.md

 - You must explicitly specify any parameter names you use with delay-bind script blocks.
-- The parameter must not be untyped, and the parameter's type cannot be `[scriptblock]` or `[object]`.
+- The parameter must not be untyped, and the parameter's type can't be `[scriptblock]` or `[object]`.
 - You receive an error if you use a delay-bind script block without providing pipeline input.